langfuse/langfuse-docs/pages/docs/scores/model-based-evals/uptrain.md

-# Evaluation of RAG pipelines with UpTrain
+# LLM Evaluations with UpTrain

-Langfuse offers the feature to score your traces and spans.
+[Langfuse](https://langfuse.com/) offers the feature to score your traces and spans.
 They can be used in multiple ways across Langfuse:
 1. Displayed on trace to provide a quick overview
 2. Segment all execution traces by scores to e.g. find all traces with a low-quality score
 3. Analytics: Detailed score reporting with drill downs into use cases and user segments

-This notebook demonstrates how to use Langfuse to create traces and evaluate using [UpTrain](https://langfuse.com)
+This notebook demonstrates how to use Langfuse to create traces and evaluate using UpTrain

-## How to integrate?
-### Enter your Langfuse API keys and OpenAI API key
+## Enter your Langfuse API keys and OpenAI API key

 You can get your Langfuse API keys [here](https://cloud.langfuse.com/) and OpenAI API key [here](https://platform.openai.com/api-keys)

 ```python
 %pip install langfuse datasets uptrain litellm openai --upgrade
 ```

 ```python
 import os